"Hvad hedder det?

 Unspecified Denmark

-The Island of Samsø around lunchtime, we spot a small restaurant with a menu.
-No guests anywhere, because Danes eat at home like any normal person would.
+The wonderful Island of Samsø around lunchtime, it took some time before we were able to spot a small restaurant with a menu.
+No guests anywhere, because others eat at home like any normal Dane would.
 We are not normal and rather hungry.

 On the menu: "Uspecificeret smørrebrød".

-My wife explains that the chef decides what you get, so while it was far from cheap, it was also a gamble.
+My wife explained to me that the chef decides what you get, so while it was far from cheap, it was also a gamble.
+I envision a guy with a white hat looking at expiration dates and picking the oldest items in the kitchen, but that's me.

 In the USA: